Scaly-breasted munia: Sociality

 Scaly-breasted munias form flocks of as many as 100 birds.
 Individuals communicate with calls that include a short whistle, variations of kitty-kitty-kitty, and a sharp chipping alarm note.
 They sometimes flick their tails and wings vertically or horizontally while hopping about.
 The tail flicking motion may have evolved from a locomotory intention movement.
-The exaggerated version of the tail flicking movement may have undergone ritualization.
+The exaggerated version of the tail flicking movement may have undergone ritualisation.
 As a social signal, tail flicking in several other species acts as a signal indicating the intent to fly and helps keep flocks together.

 When roosting communally, scaly-breasted munia sit side by side in close contact with each other.
 The outermost bird often jostles towards the center.
 Birds in a flock sometimes preen each other, with the soliciting bird usually showing its chin.
 Allopreening is usually limited to the face and neck.
-The scaly-breasted munia is rarely hostile but birds will sometimes quarrel without any ritualized posturing.
+The scaly-breasted munia is rarely hostile but birds will sometimes quarrel without any ritualised posturing.